 Dimensions: 60 meters high and 25 meters wide

 Svartifoss, situated in the Skaftafell national park, is particularly incredible and unique.
 We can admire all around the fall basalt columns, which we might believe were made by human hands.
-So impressive as a matter of a fact, that the waterfall with it's basalt columns was an insipartion for the design of the famous Hallgrímskirkja church in Reykjavík.
+So impressive as a matter of a fact, that the waterfall with its basalt columns was an inspiration for the design of the famous Hallgrímskirkja church in Reykjavík.
 Do you see the similarity?

 This basalt organ hexagon shape is completely formed by nature, and these columns form when the lava cools down quickly.
 The water, with time, has made its way to create a waterfall here, making this place of unparalleled beauty.

 This is a must for your tour of Iceland's cascades, the surrounding scenery is magnificent, and by its location, you will be close to a whole host of other activities to do in Vatnajökull National Park.
 Hint hint: Glacier walks and ice cave visits…

 Dimensions: 12 meters high, the Svartifoss waterfall is not impressive because of its height, but by the geological formations that surround it.
-We have a proof that it is not the size that counts!
+We have proof that it is not the size that counts!

 How to get there: the site is located near the south coast of Iceland next to the Vatnajökull glacier, in the Vatnajökull National Park.
 From Route 1, take route 998 and drive for 10 minutes to reach a small car park, you will end the journey via a steep path and with a view of the surrounding landscapes.

 Hengifoss is one of the most known landmarks in East Iceland, it is a short and easy drive from Egilsstaðir and is the third tallest waterfall in the country.
-It is a 3 km hike to the waterfall that takes about 45 minutes, not too difficult and on the hike you can see the smaller waterfall Litlanesfoss.
-Hengifoss is a very picturesque waterfall and you can see layers of Tertiary lava strata that yield a redish color in the cliffs around the waterfall.
+It is a 3 km hike to the waterfall that takes about 45 minutes, not too difficult and on the hike, you can see the smaller waterfall Litlanesfoss.
+Hengifoss is a very picturesque waterfall and you can see layers of Tertiary lava strata that yield a reddish color in the cliffs around the waterfall.

 Dimensions: 128 meters high, and the third tallest in Iceland.